Reliable one-bit quantization of bandlimited graph data via single-shot noise shaping: Quantizing graph data

 If we use the same total bit budget with our method, this corresponds to $B = \log(\log(N))$ since we are quantizing exactly $N$ entries of $\f$.
 In this case, the bound in Theorem~\ref{thm:ErrorBound} becomes

-Apparently, the theoretical error bound of our method surpasses the one of \citet{krahmer2023quantization,krahmer2026quantization}.
+Apparently, the theoretical error bound of our method surpasses the one of \citet{krahmer2023quantization,krahmer2026quantization} in all relevant dependencies ($\mu(\bX_r)$, $r$, and $N$).
 This is particularly remarkable as our approach is based on single-shot noise shaping before quantization while the work of \citet{krahmer2023quantization,krahmer2026quantization} adaptively shapes the noise during quantization.
 What is more, the comparison shows that the method of \citet{krahmer2023quantization,krahmer2026quantization} does not allow a final quantization level of only one bit per entry as soon as $\calA$ is augmented in the final representation.

-Our experiments on a ring graph in Section \ref{sec:NumericalExperiments} suggest that the worst-case bound in Theorem \ref{thm:ErrorBound} is tight.
-At the same time, they show that such worst-case guarantees might be too conservative in general since the empirical performance of the investigated methods considerably surpasses the predicted bounds on several graphs.
+Our experiments in Section \ref{sec:NumericalExperiments} suggest that the worst-case bound in Theorem \ref{thm:ErrorBound} might still be too conservative in general since the empirical performance of the investigated methods considerably surpasses the predicted bounds on several graphs.